 On March 19, 2014, J. Charles Whatford, Associate State Archaeologist for CAL FIRE performed an in-person archaeological and historical records search of the OAEC property.
-The detailed report is in the Appendix.
-The summary is as follows:
+The detailed report is on file with Calfire and the Northwest Information Center at Sonoma State.
+The summary is as follows.